Pennsylvania

 Lithuanian Music Hall in Philadelphia

-In the basement, the Hall has an exhibition of Lithuanian folk arts (Surdėnas Lithuanian cultural center, established in 1980).
+In the basement, the Hall has an exhibition of Lithuanian arts, both folk and professional, and documents and maps related to the history of Lithuania and Philadelphia Lithuanians.
+This is the Surdėnas Lithuanian cultural center, established in 1980 and renovated ~2021.
+There is also a Lithuanian book library.
 You may also see the authentic heating system from the pre-WW1 era in that room.

 The hall hosts many Lithuanian activities and an annual fair.
 To this day, it also hosts Lithuanian concerts of the musicians arriving from Lithuania.

-The surrounding district is mostly Polish (still strong on that identity).
-Poles too, however, come at the Music Hall's fair.
+The surrounding district is mostly Polish (it is still strong on that identity).
+Poles too, however, come at the Music Hall's fair and other events.

 Lithuanian National Hall in Philadelphia